pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/command-line-tool.md

 ### Run in Docker container

-We are storing every version of docker image for pipectl on Google Cloud Container Registry.
+We are storing every version of docker image for pipectl on GitHub Container Registry.
 Available versions are [here](https://github.com/pipe-cd/pipecd/releases).

 ```